sandertom/sandertom.github.io/_news/new4.md

 ---
-date: 2024-11-12
+date: 2024-06-01
 ---

-Our work "Watermarking Makes Language Models" got a spotlight at Neurips!
-Paper and code are available.
+Our work "Differentially Private Representation Learning via Image Captioning" is accepted at ICML 2024 in Vienna!
+Code and models are released!